huijing/slides/63-moz-roadshow-eu-2019/README.md

-# Using DevTools to understand modern CSS layouts
+# Understanding modern CSS layouts with Firefox DevTools

 ## On how cool DevTools console can be

-I learnt a lot of cool things about DevTools from Alex, and the one thing that stood out to me most was that the DevTools console can totally be styled up with CSS.
+I learned a lot about the DevTools from my good friend and fellow speaker, Alex Lakatos.
+One of the things that stood out to me most was that the DevTools console can totally be styled up with CSS.
 But just like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.

 Case in point, this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.

-So my name is Hui Jing, and I'm a Developer Advocate at Nexmo.
-Nexmo is a platform which provides APIs for messaging, voice, authentication and video to make it easier for developers to integrate communications into their own applications.
-I've got plenty of stickers as well, so come find me after this if stickers are your thing.

 I also love emojis, and these pretty much some up who I am as a person.
 If you're curious about any of them, you can ask me about them later.
 Finally, more proof that Firefox supports the most CSS properties in the console.
 I mean, come on, it's vertical writing in your console.
 I love it.

-## Why was it harder to align vertically than horizontally?

-When I started building stuff on the web, I quickly realised that aligning stuff horizontally was way more straightforward than aligning stuff vertically.
-So I started thinking about why that was.

-Historically, web technologies started out from text document beginnings.
-And a lot of the initial HTML tags and CSS properties focused mainly on text formatting for languages that were laid out horizontally top-to-bottom.

-Boxes on the web behaved similarly, but ever since designers and developers realised the web could be used for more than just academic paper style layouts, they have been complaining about how hard it is to do layout on the web.

-And I don’t blame them.
-For a long time, it was hard to layout anything resembling the gorgeous designs our print counterparts could achieve on posters and in magazines.
-But I think things are changing for the better.

 ## On modern CSS layouts